gaussian37/gaussian37.github.io/_posts/2010-01-03-c-concept-c table.markdown

 - Quine – A self-reproducing program
 - Complicated declarations in C
 - Use of bool in C
-- Sequence Points in C | Set 1
+- Sequence Points in C: Set 1
-- Optimization Techniques | Set 2 (swapping),
+- Optimization Techniques: Set 2 (swapping),
 - ASCII NUL, ASCII 0 (’0?) and Numeric literal 0
 - Little and Big Endian Mystery,
 - Comparator function of qsort() in C